 "Business Day" – Monday through Friday between 9 a.m. and 5 p.m.
 Eastern time excluding weekends, University holidays or University planned and unplanned closures.

 "Case Manager" – an employee of the University's Office of Academic Integrity and Accountability ("OAIA") trained to investigate Reports and determine responsibility.
-When appropriate, another employee of the University, or, in rare circumstances, an individual who is not employed by the University may be appointed as a Case Manager, as determined by the Chief Academic Officer.
+When appropriate, another employee of the University, or, in rare circumstances, an individual who is not employed by the University, may be appointed as a Case Manager, as determined by the Chief Academic Officer.

 "Deadline" – the date by which the Student or another individual must respond to a communication in writing; the time period required for a response begins on the next Business Day after the communication is sent.
 Any response that is due by a Deadline and is sent by postal mail must be postmarked by that Deadline.

-"Educational Remediation" – a non-disciplinary Sanction that may be used by the University to assist Students with gaps in knowledge, skills, or abilities, as determined by a Case Manager, and to move forward in their education with enhanced understanding of practices that promote integrity.
+"Educational Remediation" – a non-disciplinary Consequence that may be used by the University to assist Students with gaps in knowledge, skills, or abilities, as determined by a Case Manager, and to move forward in their education with enhanced understanding of practices that promote integrity.